WARNING: unbalanced footnote start tag short code found.

 How Many Calories Are You Drinking?

 Drinking during the “happy hours” makes you forget about everything other than the free drinks.
 Each of those drinks can have nearly as many calories as a gram of fat (around 7 calories).
-In addition to that will be the calories found in the mixed
+In addition to that will be the calories found in the mixed drinks.
+But, some drinks contain more calories than the others.

 - Wine: A standard glass (175ml) of 12% wine has about 126 kcal.[ref]Calories in alcohol.
 National Health Service, U.K.[ref/] Red wine is tricky because the number of calories varies vastly depending on the sugar and alcohol percentage.
 Drier versions have fewer calories.
 But, red and white wine also have health benefits such as being good for the heart.[ref]Whelan, A. P., W. H. F. Sutherland, M. P. McCormick, D. J. Yeoman, S. A. De Jong, and M. J. A. Williams.
 “Effects of white and red wine on endothelial function in subjects with coronary artery disease.”
 Internal medicine journal 34, no. 5 (2004): 224-228.[ref/]